 Griffith Observatory Guide

-Reach for the Stars: Explore the Universe at Griffith Observatory Guide
+Reach for the Stars: A Celestial Escape at Griffith Observatory Guide

 Transportation

-The DASH Observatory Bus provides service from the Vermont/Sunset Metro Red Line station to the Observatory.
-Alternatively, you can drive and park in the Observatory's parking lots, though parking can be limited, especially on weekends and holidays.
+The DASH Observatory Bus provides convenient and affordable transportation from the Vermont/Sunset Metro station (Red Line).
+The bus runs every 20-25 minutes.
+Alternatively, you can drive and park in the Observatory's parking lots, but be aware that parking can be limited, especially on weekends and holidays.
 Consider using ride-sharing services as well.